chochodev/tiptap-shadcn/README.md

 # TipTap Editor

 A powerful rich text editor built with TipTap and shadcn/ui components.
-Features AI assistance, file uploads, math equations, and more.
+Features file uploads, math equations, and more.

 ## Features